Readers go one more round on whether, and why, viewers of some media outlets are better informed than others.

 Pew released a fascinating study of this just a few weeks ago that you might enjoy.
 The short version is that they did a normal survey and compared the results to a "high effort" survey (with frequent callbacks, financial incentives to participate, etc) that got a much higher response rate.
 Nevertheless, the results of the two surveys was mostly identical, with the exception that those who answered the normal survey were more likely to report civic engagement.
 For the moment, the polling edifice remains intact.

-[The previous reader] is right that it may be premature to draw the conclusion that Fox News actually turns out uneducated viewers as a result of watching Fox's programs.6) The perils of amateurs writing about statistics:
+[The previous reader] is right that it may be premature to draw the conclusion that Fox News actually turns out uneducated viewers as a result of watching Fox's programs.

 However, I would suggest that if Fox was doing a decent job providing information to its viewers, then - even if they were ignorant of certain events or uneducated - the viewers should be coming away better informed about the facts.
 This should be particularly true when Fox viewers are compared with people who watch no news at all.